jsantell/three-simple-fp-controls/README.md

 * `movementSpeed` how quickly controls move while using AWSD (default: 50)
 * `lookSpeedX` how quickly controls move while moving the mouse left and right (default: 3)
 * `lookSpeedY` how quickly controls move while moving the mouse up and down (default: 2)
-* `edgeLookSpeed` how quickly controls move while moving with the mouse on the left or right edge (default: 3)
 * `enabled` whether or not the controls should be enabled (default: true)

 ### Methods